 Resident Director, Dr. Sergio Villa, is an associate professor with BCA’s host, Universitas Castellae, where he teaches courses in Spanish Phonetics.
 Sergio has lived in Valladolid for 15 years and earned his Ph.D. in Spanish Literature from the University of Valladolid.
 He enjoys working with students to advance their language skills and assists in their daily lives in Valladolid, both academic and cultural.
 He also coordinates educational excursions as well as internships and volunteer placements.

-Devoney Eller is BCA’s on-site director for the Vienna summer program and the assistant resident director for the Vienna semester program.
+Devoney Eller is BCA’s on-site director for the Vienna summer program.
 While completing her undergraduate degree at Elizabethtown College, Devoney spent an academic year on the BCA Marburg program, which took her to Vienna, Austria and Marburg, Germany, so she understands the challenges and benefits of studying abroad in Europe.
 Devoney has been living and working in Vienna full-time since she graduated and is the perfect person to help students engage in the local culture and have a safe and rewarding experience in Vienna.